kavallo/Odontogram-2/README.md

 R code for the creation of odontograms from surface-level pediatric oral exams.

-88 surfaces
+\n 88 surfaces
-Deciduous teeth A through T
+\n Deciduous teeth A through T